New Hampshire CPA Requirements: How to Become a Licensed CPA in New Hampshire

 • Official college transcript showing the number of semester hours of credit you have completed along with receipt of a bachelor’s degree (this may be sent by you in a sealed official envelope, or by your school)

-• If you attended school outside of the U.S., your official International Evaluation (this may be sent by you or the credential evaluation agency)
+• If you attended school outside of the U.S., your official International Evaluation (you or the credential evaluation agency may send this)

 • If you are requesting ADA accommodations for testing, send the completed ADA Accommodation Form

 c.
+Receive your Notification to Schedule (NTS) for the New Hampshire CPA exam.
 The National Association of State Boards of Accountancy (NASBA) will issue your Notification to Schedule (NTS) the Uniform CPA Exam by email.

 d.
+Schedule your exam at New Hampshire testing centers.
 Tests are given at Prometric sites in New Hampshire, which include Concord and Portsmouth.

-If you need to coordinate special accommodations for testing or require more information, call the New Hampshire Coordinator of CPA Examination Services at 800-CPA-EXAM.
+If you need to coordinate special accommodations for testing or require more information about how to become a CPA in New Hampshire, call the New Hampshire Coordinator of CPA Examination Services at 800-CPA-EXAM.
 For detailed information on the Uniform CPA Exam, click here.

 a.
+Complete one year of qualifying work experience.
 The New Hampshire Board of Accountancy requires that all prospective CPAs fulfill one year of paid public or governmental accounting experience requirements.
 A supervising CPA must verify this experience.
-Your college or university’s career center can help you find appropriate work opportunities.
+Your college or university’s career center can help you find appropriate work opportunities to become a CPA in New Hampshire.

 Competencies that must be encompassed within your work experience include a combination of these skills: